 - A strategy by which the policies will be put into action.

-Virtus Heritage will be seeking feedback from the community and stakeholders, this will inform the values section and provide a greater understanding of the local significance of Bass Point.
+Virtus Heritage has asked for feedback from the community and stakeholders, this will inform the values section and provide a greater understanding of the local significance of Bass Point.

 Area of Bass Point included in CMP